 8. Make a Bird Feeder: It can be as elaborate as you like.
 Add some food and then watch and record what birds you see.
 If making a bird feeder is a bit beyond you then just get the kids to help you fill up a shop brought feeder and watch what birds you get.

-9. Nature Collages: Collect leaves, sticks, stones and seeds and make beautiful colorful collages by sticking them to paper.
+9. Nature Collages: Collect leaves, sticks, stones and seeds and make beautiful colourful collages by sticking them to paper.